FirePing32/prakhargurunani.com/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello!
 I am Prakhar Gurunani, a 1st year undergraduate student.
 I find my interest in Open Source, and growing the community around it.

-I mainly work in backend development, building useful tools.
+I am mainly into backend development, building useful tools.
 Recently, I have been exploring Web3 and Solidity development.

+This is my blog/portfolio.
+Here, I share my experiences with developing different tools for the community, as well as my learnings in my open source development journey.